WebThings Gateway for Raspberry Pi®

-Note: On first boot the Raspberry Pi may take 2-3 minutes longer to boot in order to take care of some first time setup.
+Note: On first boot the Raspberry Pi may take an additional 2-3 minutes longer to boot in order to take care of some first time setup.

 4. Connect Wi-Fi

-When the gateway starts up it will create a Wi-Fi hotspot called “WebThings Gateway XXXX” (where XXXX are four digits from your Pi’s MAC address).
-Connect to that Wi-Fi hotspot using your desktop/laptop computer, smartphone or tablet.
+When the gateway starts up it will create a Wi-Fi hotspot called “WebThings Gateway XXXX” (where XXXX are four digits from your Raspberry Pi’s MAC address).
+Use a personal computer or smartphone to scan for and connect to that wireless network.

 - If you are connected to the “WebThings Gateway XXXX” Wi-Fi network but you don’t see the welcome screen, you can try typing http://192.168.2.1 into your web browser’s address bar to manually navigate to the page.

 - As an alternative to Wi-Fi, you can connect the Raspberry Pi to your home network using an Ethernet cable and it will attempt to automatically get an IP address from your router.
 You can then start first time setup by typing “http://gateway.local” into your web browser.